Posted in Civil Rights on June 14, 2017

 Establishing state action here means showing that Savanna’s officer was sufficiently cloaked with the authority of the state at the time of the unlawful conduct.
 A number of factors will bear on that question, and resolving them requires a working knowledge of how courts view the state action requirement.

-If you have questions about your rights, or if you want to discuss a potential constitutional claim, contact the attorneys at Bryan & Terrill Law, 918-935-2777.
+If you have questions about your rights, or if you want to discuss a potential constitutional claim, contact our Tulsa personal injury attorneys at Bryan & Terrill Law, 918-935-2777.